surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 - **Offset**: Every message in a partition has a monotonically increasing integer ID called an offset — like an array index.
 A consumer remembers "I've read up to offset 42 in partition 2" and picks up from there on restart.
 - **Broker**: A single Kafka server process.
 It stores partitions on disk, accepts produce requests, and serves fetch requests to consumers.
 In a cluster, each broker owns a subset of partitions.
 - **Producer**: Any process that writes messages to Kafka.
 - **Consumer Group**: A set of processes that together read a topic.
-Kafka assigns each partition to exactly one consumer in the group at a time so the group reads every message exactly once as a whole, with individual consumers each handling a subset of partitions.
+Kafka assigns each partition to exactly one consumer in the group at a time so the group reads every message exactly once as a whole under normal operation, with individual consumers each handling a subset of partitions.

 ```
 Consumer Group "analytics" reading topic with 4 partitions